Fueling academic success with dairy

-Whether milk is offered on the meal line, in vending machines or à la carte, the program has been shown to increase milk sales and consumption and, in many schools, increases meal program participation.
-A pilot test of The New Look of School Milk program revealed:
+Whether milk is offered on the meal line, in vending machines or à la carte, the program has been shown to increase milk sales and consumption and, in many schools, increase meal program participation.
+A pilot test of the New Look of School Milk program revealed:

 - School milk consumption increased up to 37 percent.

 - Milk sales increased 18 percent.